-The Magazine caught up with Victoria before her performance.
+Victoria was interviewed ahead of her appearance.
 Check out the interview below!

-The last time we spoke to you was before your tour with Big Time Rush.
+The last time she spoke about her work, it was before her tour with Big Time Rush.
 How did it go?

-Good!
-I wish it had been longer. [laughs] But yeah, I loved it.
-It was so much fun!
-Everything’s going really well.
-I had to go back to school for a little bit.
-I’m graduating this year, so I had to get all caught up with everything.
-Now I have some shows here, including the Family Channel Stand UP!
-Rally, We Day and I am also going on another tour right across the country!
-I’m very excited for that.
+Good.
+She wished it had been longer.
+She loved it.
+It was a lot of fun.
+Everything’s been going really well.
+She had to go back to school for a bit, since she’s graduating this year and needed to catch up with everything.
+Now she has some shows lined up, including the Family Channel Stand UP!
+Rally, We Day, and another cross‑country tour.
+She’s very excited for what’s ahead.

 How did you get involved with the campaign?

-I had done some other support for Family Channel previously.
-I heard about it and wanted to be involved because I think bullying is a major issue.
-People need to stand up for it and stop it.
-It’s something that I wanted to show support for.
+She had done other support for Family Channel previously.
+When she heard about Stand UP, she wanted to participate because bullying is a major issue.
+People need to stand up to it and stop it.
+It’s something she wanted to show support for.

 With fans literally following your every move, how do you use your position as a role model for good?

-I am a very positive person.
-I am in a position where I can influence kids and other teenagers just like me.
-I try to give positive messages in my songs and write them from the stand point of being a strong person and making good decisions.
-Plus, I do things like this – supporting a Family Channel event for anti-bullying.
-I hope that if a fan wants to know what I’m interested in, they’ll look into it and want to get involved too.
+She is a very positive person.
+She is in a position where she can influence kids and teenagers just like her.
+She tries to give positive messages in her songs and writes them from the standpoint of being a strong person and making good decisions.
+Plus, she does things like this—supporting a Family Channel event for anti-bullying.
+She hopes that if a fan wants to know what she’s interested in, they’ll look into it and want to get involved too.

 Have you had an experience where you have really inspired someone?

-I see people on Twitter being like, “Oh, you’ve inspired me to get back into dance!”
-It’s really cool for me to hear that kind of thing.
-It’s crazy for me.
-Growing up, Britney Spears was a huge influence of mine.
-It’s crazy to hear people saying, “Oh my gosh, you’re my idol and I want to be like you!”
-Like how Britney Spears was to me, I am a person that people look up to.
+She sees people on Twitter saying, “Oh, you’ve inspired me to get back into dance!”
+It’s really cool to hear that kind of thing.
+It’s crazy for her.
+Growing up, Britney Spears was a huge influence.
+It’s amazing to hear fans say, “Oh my gosh, you’re my idol and I want to be like you!”
 It’s such a cool feeling.

 When you’ve had a bad day, what is your outlet to get your frustration out?

-I’m a very open person, so I’ll talk to my parents or friends if something is bothering me.
-Music and dance are ways that I express myself.
-When I was younger and in the dance studio all the time, just getting to class, engulfing myself, working hard and exercising was a way for me to let things out.
-I have a treadmill at home too.
-So just going for a jog on my treadmill is a way for me to let everything out!
+She’s an open person, so she’ll talk to her parents or friends if something is bothering her.
+Music and dance are the main outlets.
+When she was younger and in the dance studio all the time, getting to class, immersing herself in practice, working hard, and exercising was a way to let things out.
+She also has a treadmill at home, so a quick jog can clear her head.

 If you could pick one song that would be an anthem for bullying up‑standers around the world, what song would you choose?